Debs-Owolabi/Debs-Owolabi/README.md

-- 👋 Hi, I’m @Debs-Owolabi
+- 👋 Hi, I’m Deborah Owolabi
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in everything data
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Analysis
-- 💞️ I’m looking to collaborate on different data related projects
+- 💞️ I’m looking to collaborate on different data related projects and being part of supportive growing data community
-- 📫 You can reach me on my LinkedIn: www.linkedin.com/in/deborahowolabi-ab904817b
+- 📫 You can reach me on my LinkedIn: www.linkedin.com/in/deborahowolabi23